-Verve Records will posthumously release the final studio recording by jazz pianist Dave Brubeck, a solo album titled Lullabies that he created especially for children and families.
+Verve Records has posthumously released the final studio recording by jazz pianist Dave Brubeck, a solo album titled Lullabies that he created especially for children and families.

 The record is a mix of children’s songs, standards and originals, delivered with the signature style that made Brubeck a jazz icon who remains widely revered to this day.

 “From the beginning of time, mothers have lulled their babies to sleep — softly singing familiar melodies,” Brubeck said when he recorded Lullabies in 2010.
 “Some of the melodies on this album are like those familiar songs.
 Some are original pieces that I thought would appeal to babies as well as an older generation.
 I hope the littlest ones will respond to this music, and that parents and grandparents will enjoy it as well.”